Aminosalicylic acid Side Effects

 Applies to aminosalicylic acid: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking aminosalicylic acid:More common
+You should check with your doctor immediately if any of these side effects occur when taking aminosalicylic acid:More common

 - joint pains